-Try our stretch for loosening up tight back, shoulders and hips.
+Try our mid-back stretch for loosening up your tight back, shoulders and hips.
 Do not push through pain.
 If any trouble, give us a call at Body Works.
 Happy Stretching and breathing!

 We’re starting on the child pose.
 We’ve already done the modified child pose down on your forearm.
 Now we’re going to add a bit of rotation and side bend to it to help open up one side.

 - We’re going to bring both hands to one side, and you’re going to think about a bit of a twist and side bend

 - When you drop back into child pose you keep the spine long, don’t let it sink down too much

 - Think about a bit of a rotation towards the ground and lengthening the arm – as long as your shoulder isn’t hurting.

 - So effectively, you should feel some length across this whole left side now.

 - Come back up again and try the other direction.
 One side will be a little harder.